Not sure what to pack for an African safari? Here’s exactly what I found useful — and what I’d skip next time.

 Backpacks

-I use it on longer trips as my carry-on luggage, and I used it for our daily game drives while on safari.
+The padded straps make it very comfortable to wear, even when it is fully loaded.
+I use it as my carry-on on longer trips, and I also used it for our daily game drives on safari.

 Luggage Accessories